groupultra/agent-api-sdk-document/docs/docs/Method.md

 # Advanced Tutorials

-A collection of methods related to the Moobius client object
+A collection of methods related to the Moobius protocol

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';